 To learn how to initialize the App client, refer to Connect to App Services.

 One of the most challenging aspects of client development is implementing a robust and secure authentication system.
 With the Realm SDKs, however, you can use any of the Realm authentication providers with minimal backend setup and client-side code.
 With the authentication APIs, you can implement the following functionality:

 Multiple users logged on at the same time on the same device

 To learn how to set up authentication in your app, refer to Authenticate Users.

-Device Sync adds data synchronization between an App Services backend and client devices on top of all of the functionality of Realm Database.
-When you use Realm Database with Sync, realms exist on device just like when you only use Realm Database.
+Device Sync adds data synchronization between an App Services backend and client devices on top of all of the functionality of Realm.
+When you use Realm with Sync, realms exist on device, similar to using Realm without Sync.
 However, changes to the data stored in those realms synchronize between all client devices through a backend App Services instance.
 That backend also stores realm data in a cloud-based Atlas cluster running MongoDB.

 To get started with Sync, refer to Device Sync.